mattheu/docker-wp/README.md

 - run `docker-compose up -d`
 - Visit `http://localhost:8080` in your browser.

+## Changing Ports.

+You can customize the ports used by both the `web` container and the `db` container.
+These use the environment variables `WEB_PORT` and `DB_PORT`.
+By default they are `8080` and `3306`, but if you want to run multiple environments alongside each other, you will need to customize these.

 ## Database.

 DB settings.
 Use these in your wp-config.php to connect to the DB.